Arizona Asset Exemptions for Creditors

 If you are working from older Arizona collection knowledge, throw most of it out.
 On November 8, two thousand twenty-two, Arizona voters passed Proposition 209, the Predatory Debt Collection Protection Act, and it took effect December fifth of that year.
 The measure did not tinker at the margins; it dramatically raised the dollar shields on a debtor’s core assets and, in the same stroke, cut the share of wages a creditor can take by more than half.
 For a creditor, Prop 209 is the single most important fact about collecting in Arizona today, and ignoring it leads directly to wasted writs and miscalculated payoff timelines.

 Three changes carry almost all the weight.
-First, the homestead exemption rose from two hundred fifty thousand dollars to four hundred thousand dollars, and it now adjusts upward every January for inflation, so the live figure today sits above four hundred thousand.
-Second, the protected balance in a single bank account jumped from three hundred dollars to five thousand dollars, among the most generous single-account shields in the country.
+First, the homestead exemption rose from $250,000 to $400,000, and it now adjusts upward every January for inflation, so the live figure today sits above four hundred thousand.
+Second, the protected balance in a single bank account rose to $5,000 under 33-1126(A)(9), from a token figure, and it is now among the most generous single-account shields in the country.
 Third, and most consequential for everyday consumer collection, the wage-garnishment ceiling dropped from twenty-five percent of disposable earnings to ten percent, with the protected floor raised from thirty times to sixty times the highest applicable minimum wage.
 Prop 209 also capped interest on medical debt.
 Each of these is a figure that would be flatly wrong on any other state’s page, and each one is examined in detail below.

 The Arizona Exemption Schedule Pre- vs Post-Prop-209